Sleep Trends the World Over - And So To Bed

 The demon was said to have stumpy legs and huge teeth, and thus, if the bed was elevated on bricks, the Tokoloshe was unable to claim his victims.
 The fear of the Tokoloshe is still rampant in South African townships, and thus most beds are lifted up on bricks.
 Scientists have suggested that the deaths can be blamed on carbon monoxide, as the deadly, heavy gas crept along the floor of the hut from the smouldering fire.
 Those raised up on bricks were not effected as they were out of the gas’ way.

 So throughout history sleep practices have differed the world over, and even today, many cultures indulge in traditional forms of sleep that are quite mysterious to the western mind.
-Whilst learning about other peoples’ habits is truly fascinating, we at And So To Bed are very glad that at the end of a long, hard day we are able to curl up in a warm bed, between soft sheets and dream the night away!
+Whilst learning about other peoples’ habits is truly fascinating, we at And So To Bed are very glad that at the end of a long, hard day we are able to curl up in a warm luxury bed, between soft sheets and dream the night away!

 Posted by Iconography Ltd